Angela K. VandenBroek, PhD Anthropologist of Innovation (and all the hype that entails)

 Interested in working with me as a graduate student?
 This is what I look for in student applications.

-2. Do I have the expertise and experience neccessary to support this student?
-I only accept students who have research interests in areas that I have sufficient ability to support their professional and research goals.
+• Application Tip: Present a clear and thorough explanation of your research interests and learning goals for the MA or PhD Program.
 Read through this website, including my research and students' research to get an idea of what areas I support.
 If you're unsure, send me an email with your interests.

 Mentorship